How to Grow Your Own Bell Peppers Outdoors

 Learn to Grow Bell Peppers

 Looking for a relatively easy-to-grow veggie for your balcony garden, fire escape farm, or patio planters?
-Even if you just have a few pots or a single raised bed planter, bell peppers are container-friendly crop for beginning gardeners and garden veterans alike.
+Even if you just have a few pots or a single raised bed planter, bell peppers are a container-friendly crop for beginning gardeners and garden veterans alike.

 Pepper plants are relatively pest- and disease-free.
 Deer do not find pepper plants particularly pleasing and tend to avoid them unless there is absolutely nothing else around for them to eat.
 Bell peppers love the heat and a full sun location so plan on planting peppers for the warm growing season or growing them indoors with grow lights during colder months.